Whatsapp

 2. Generate a key.

-The bot pulls this key automatically from `auth_db` — you don't paste it anywhere on WhatsApp, and the key never leaves the server.
+The bot pulls this key automatically from `auth_db`.
+You don't paste it anywhere on WhatsApp, and the key never leaves the server.
+If no owner username was recorded (for example, the device was paired by an older build), the bot tells you to re-pair from `/whatsapp` while logged in.

 **3. (Optional) Configure Attachment Allowlist**